top of page

 Best van for campervan conversion in Ireland

 The size of a panel van is denoted by the letters 'L' (length) and 'H' (height).
-Its wheelbase can be either short (L1 / SWB), medium (L2 / MWB), long (L3 / LWB), or jumbo (L4 / XLWB).
+Its wheelbase (length) can be either SWB (short wheelbase, L1), MWB (medium wheelbase, L2), LWB (long wheelbase, L3), or extra-long wheelbase (XLWB, L4).
 Similarly, its height can be low roof (H1), medium roof (H2), or high roof (H3).
 My van is a long wheelbase, high roof Ford Transit (L3H3).
-If you plan on spending any length of time in your van, I would suggest you seek out a high roof with at least a medium wheelbase.
+The length of your van determines your floor layout, with bed length and storage space being important considerations.
+The height primarily determines how comfortable you'll be standing up, whilst also affecting storage space.

-There are three primary options on where to purchase your van from:
+There are three primary options on where to purchase your van:

 The best sites for purchasing vans online in Ireland are:

-You could also think about buying your van from Northern Ireland, there have been some pretty good deals going up there since Brexit!
-Bear in mind, you will have to pay VRT for any vehicle imported access the border; for panel vans this is a flat fee €200.
-Check out some NI vans on AutoTrader.
+You could also think about buying your van from Northern Ireland, as prices may be cheaper following Brexit.
+Bear in mind that you will have to pay VRT (vehicle reigstration tax) for any vehicle imported across the border; for panel vans this is a flat fee of €200.
+Check out vans in Northern Ireland on AutoTrader.

 “Do you have the logbook?”